 - Clarification of any necessary acronyms or jargon used to aid in understanding the provisions of the agreement.

-SLM is the standard Practise for capturing IT support data, analyzing metrics and trends, identifying continuous improvement opportunities, and the Practise to join all diverse IT departments together for a common goal.
+SLM is the standard Practise for capturing IT support data, analysing metrics and trends, identifying continuous improvement opportunities, and the Practise to join all diverse IT departments together for a common goal.

 SLM takes much work.
 It must involve all people in all departments to correctly set up the Practise to be fair and unbiased.